 7. Bikini Beach

-This beach of about 500 meters in length is the favorite of locals living in the area, so it’s not unusual to see them enjoying the crystal-clear water, especially late in the afternoon.
-It’s a slightly odd beach because a retaining wall has been built that makes it a bit narrower, but even so you have white sand and some rock formations that make it picturesque.
+This roughly 500-meter-long beach is a favorite among local residents, so it’s not unusual to see them enjoying the crystal-clear water, especially late in the afternoon.
+It’s a slightly odd beach because a retaining wall has made it somewhat narrower, but it still has white sand and some rock formations that give it plenty of character.

 Be very careful when entering the sea, as there are some rocks along the shore.